-During 2016, Corrimal Public School provided teachers with a range of quality professional learning opportunities to empower them to be active, fearless and collaborative leaders.
-Teachers reviewed the Quality Teaching Framework and a new programming feedback proforma was developed to ensure the Quality Teaching elements were embedded in teachers programs and in the feedback provided.
+During 2017, Corrimal Public School continued to provide teachers with a range of quality professional learning opportunities to empower them to be active, fearless and collaborative leaders.
+Teachers continued to review the Quality Teaching Framework and a new programming feedback proforma was developed to ensure the Quality Teaching elements were embedded in teachers programs and in the feedback provided.
 Differentiation of student learning was also made explicit.